 - 2/3 cup Rubbing Alcohol (90-99% alcohol)

-Add both to a bowl and mix and then decant into some small plastic bottles that you can carry with you.
+Add the rubbing alcohol and aloe vera to a bowl and mix them together.
+Be sure the mixture is thoroughly mixed.
+Once mixed, decant into some small plastic bottles that you can carry with you.

 Use liberally and keep rubbing the sanitizer around your hands until it has entirely dried.